s-sohani/knowledge/Kuber/Objects/4-StateFullSet.md

 One useful feature of the API server is the ability to proxy connections directly to individual pods.
 If you want to perform requests against your kubia-0 pod, you hit the following URL:
 `<apiServerHost>:<port>/api/v1/namespaces/default/pods/kubia-0/proxy/<path>`

+API server without having to deal with authentication and SSL certificates.